Manufacturer profile

 What sensors do Keenon Robotics robots use?

-Keenon Robotics robots use 4 types of sensors including 3D LiDAR, 150° RGB Camera, Rain Sensor, Supplementary Night Light.
+Keenon Robotics robots use 5 types of sensors including 3D LiDAR, 150° RGB Camera, Rain Sensor, Supplementary Night Light, Not officially disclosed.
 Visit the components directory to see how these compare across the industry.

 How current is the Keenon Robotics data on ui44?